govex/python-lessons/start-here.md

 ### Installation Guide and Running your First Python Script

+#### Installing Python on a Mac
+Linux computers come with a package manager like apt and yum that can download software for you, but OS X is missing one.
+That's where Homebrew comes in (https://brew.sh).
+- Open a new terminal and enter `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
+- Then, enter `brew install python3`
+- Done!

+Python 2.7 comes bundled with Macs already, so be careful to use **python3** and **pip3** or you might encounter unexpected errors.

+#### Installing Python in Windows or Linux
+- Download and install Python from appropriate installer at the bottom of this page: https://www.python.org/downloads/release/python-365/

 #### Running Python in Windows or Linux
-- Download and install Python from appropriate installer at the bottom of this page: https://www.python.org/downloads/release/python-365/
 - You can use the command line to run codes, but for learning, the IDLE program (packaged with Python) can be helpful.
 - When you run IDLE, you'll automatically be in the interactive interpreter mode where you can run Python commands one at a time.
   - To create a new file from IDLE, go to File > New Window.
 A new, blank screen will open up where you can create your Python projects.
   - When you have a Python file open in IDLE, you can run it at any time by pressing **F5**.
 - From the command line, run python3 shell and you'll enter the interpreter where you can run Python commands one at a time, similar to IDLE.
-  - You can create Python files in any text editor, and run them in the command line by writing "python3 " and then the path to your file.
+  - You can create Python files in any text editor, and run them in the command line by writing `python3 ` and then the path to your file.

-#### Running Python on a Mac

-Python 2.7 comes bundled with Macs already, so be careful to use **python3** and **pip3** or you might encounter unexpected errors.

 **You should probably make it easy on yourself and download [Sublime Text 3](http://www.sublimetext.com/3), which will allow you to run Python files straight from your editor.**